suixinsuo/olympus-protocol/docs/productList.md

     function getOwnProducts() external view returns (address[] addresses);
 ```

-Get own products will return the list of derivatives published by the address who is calling the function.
+Get own products will retrieve derivatives in the product list which belong to the caller.

 ##### Returns

-A array with the addresses of the derivatives published, empty array if the caller hasn't publish any address.
+An array with the addresses of the derivatives published, empty array if the caller hasn't published any address.

 #### Example code